callison-burch/callison-burch.github.io/research-statement.md

 </div>
 </div>

-My group has conducted a study of bilingual lexicon induction on a wide range of languages and data sizes ([Irvine and Callison-Burch (in submission)](#discriminative-bilingual-lexicon-induction)).
+My group has conducted a study of bilingual lexicon induction on a wide range of languages and data sizes ([Irvine and Callison-Burch (accepted)](#discriminative-bilingual-lexicon-induction)).
 We examine translation into  English from 25 foreign languages: Albanian, Azeri, Bengali, Bosnian, Bulgarian, Cebuano, Gujarati, Hindi, Hungarian, Indonesian, Latvian, Nepali, Romanian, Serbian, Slovak, Somali, Spanish, Swedish, Tamil, Telugu, Turkish, Ukrainian, Uzbek, Vietnamese and Welsh.
 Rather than testing solely on high frequency words, as previous research has done, we test on low frequency as well, so that our results are more relevant to statistical machine translation, where systems typically lack translations of rare words that fall outside of their training data.
 We systematically explore a wide range of features and phenomena that affect the quality of the translations discovered by bilingual lexicon induction.
 We give illustrative examples of the highest ranking translations for orthogonal signals of translation equivalence like contextual similarity and temporal similarity.
 We analyze the effects of frequency and burstiness, and the sizes of the seed bilingual dictionaries and the monolingual training corpora.
 Our model performs better than the previous state-of-the-art matching canonical correlation analysis (MCCA) algorithm, achieving an accuracy of 42% versus MCCA's 15%.